Docs Menu

 Restoring your cluster from a fallback snapshot may result in inconsistent data across your cluster, and should be considered an option of last resort.

-Atlas deletes all existing data on the target database deployment prior to the restore.
-Depending on the type of restore taking place, the target cluster may be unavailable for the duration of the restore.
+Atlas deletes all existing data on the target cluster prior to the restore.
+The target cluster is unavailable for the duration of the restore.
+As part of the restore, Atlas also restores any indexes.